John Wolff's Web Museum

-Problems may be due to bending of the locking bar and ring, or to
+Problems may be due to bending of the locking bar and ring, lateral

-lateral misalignment of the check dial mechanism at the rear.
+misalignment of the check dial mechanism at the rear, or stiffness in

-on the handle stop pillar inwards with your thumb, pull out the handle,
+sleeve on the handle stop pillar inwards with your thumb, pull out the

-to its stop.
-It may be necessary to adjust the lateral position of the
+handle to its stop.
+It may be necessary to adjust the lateral position

-sliding gear assembly on the rear panel by bending the interlocking
+of the sliding gear assembly on the rear panel by bending the